Frequently Asked Questions

 There are 18 incorporated cities in San Diego County and a vast number of unincorporated communities.
 The County provides a full range of public services to its residents, including health and human services, emergency response services, parks and recreation, libraries and roads, law enforcement, detention and correction, The County also serves as a delivery channel for many State services, such as foster care, public health care and elections.
 County services are provided by four business Groups (Public Safety, Health and Human Services, Land Use and Environment, and Finance and General Government), each headed by a General Manager who reports to the Chief Administrative Officer (CAO).
 Within the Groups, there are four departments that are headed by elected officials: the District Attorney and the Sheriff in the Public Safety Group, and the Assessor/Recorder/County Clerk and the Treasurer-Tax Collector in the Finance and General Government Group.

 How large is the County of San Diego Budget?

 The 2019-2020 adopted budget is $6.25 billion.
 To learn more about the budget visit here.

 What are the responsibilities of a County Supervisor?

 The Board of Supervisors sets priorities and approves the County’s two-year budget.
 The County may exercise its powers only through the Board of Supervisors or through agents and officers acting under authority of the Board or authority conferred by law.
 The Board of Supervisors appoints the following officers: the Chief Administrative Officer (CAO), the County Counsel, the Probation Officer and the Clerk of the Board of Supervisors.
 All other non-elected officers are appointed by the CAO.

-What District does Supervisor Nathan Fletcher represent?
+What District does Chair Nathan Fletcher represent?